-Also in October, the US State Department presented a report to Congress detailing alleged incidents during the final months of the war in Sri Lanka “that may constitute violations of international humanitarian law or crimes against humanity and related harms.”
+Also in October, the US State Department presented a report to Congress detailing alleged incidents during the final months of the war in Sri Lanka “that may constitute violations of humanitarian law or crimes against humanity and related harms.”
 The report alleges that both the Tigers and the government may have been responsible for the deaths of thousands of civilians.

 Yet the government continues to maintain that the armed forces were scrupulous in protecting civilians.
 Responding to the congressional report, the Sri Lankan foreign ministry fell back on conspiracy theories, alleging that “there is a track record of vested interests endeavouring to bring the government of Sri Lanka into disrepute, through fabricated allegations and concocted stories.”